In this article:

 - While the water is boiling, carefully dip the leaves and let them soak or cook for 30 seconds to 1 minute.

-Blanching is definitely the faster way to process nettles as you get them clean, you remove the needles, and you pre-softened them all at once.
+Blanching is definitely the faster way to process nettles as you get them clean, you remove the needles, and you pre-soften them all at once.

 The stinging nettle plant is a very versatile, complex botanical that has many health benefits.
 Unlike other medicinal herbs and vegetables, stinging nettle requires proper handling for usage.